Modafinil is one of the most popular productivity-enhancing medications in the world.

 Modafinil offers a unique benefit in these situations.

-Some people even take Modafinil while they’re already out at a party in order to make them feel more awake during the night.
+Some people even take modafinil while they’re already out at a party to make them feel more awake during the night.

-3. Having Drinks After a Day on Modafinil
+3. Unintentionally By Having Drinks After a Day on Modafinil

 Modafinil and alcohol are also sometimes mixed unintentionally.

 Many people take modafinil to get through a tough project, or on a daily basis to treat conditions like narcolepsy or ADHD.
-Others take it to boost overall productivity and wakefulness.
+Others consider it to boost overall productivity and wakefulness.

-Once the day is done, you may choose to go out for a few drinksafterwardsd with some colleagues or friends.
+Once the day is done, you may choose to go out for a few drinks afterward with some colleagues or friends.

 Modafinil’s long half-life means it will remain in your system for most of the day, and into the early hours of the night.
-This makes it very likely that alcohol and modafinil will combine in the body, even though you may not have meant to mix them together.
+This makes it very likely that alcohol and modafinil will combine in the body, even though you may not have meant to mix them.